hypertrace/hypertrace-docs-website/src/pages/docs/getting-started/instrumentation.md

 ```

-API-3 is very lazy and it just sleeps!
+API-3 is very lazy and just sleeps!

 4. Span Handler